Compare gear before you commit

 Sewing Machine Needles for Cotton

-The best sewing machine needles for cotton are sharp universal needles in 80/12 for most woven cotton, with 70/10 for fine lawn and batiste and 90/14.
+The best sewing machine needles for cotton are sharp universal needles in 80/12 for most woven cotton, with 70/10 for fine lawn and batiste and 90/14 for dense seams or canvas.
+Switch to microtex when the weave is fine and the stitch line needs a crisper entry.
+If the cotton is knit jersey, the answer changes to ballpoint or stretch needles, because a sharp point tears the knit structure instead of parting it cleanly.

 Sewing Kits for Beginners